mistermichaelll/DOMO.jl/README.md

 create_dataset(
     mtcars;
     name = "Julia | mtcars",
-    description = "uploading the mtcars dataset from Julia.
+    description = "uploading the mtcars dataset from Julia."
 )
 #> Dataset uploaded to Domo: ID is some-string-of-numbers.
 ```